henrik429/Anomaly-Detection/README.md

 ## Comparison of Paper's and reproduced results

 My experimental results can be looked up at https://git.imp.fu-berlin.de/henris07/anomalydetection/-/blob/main/run.ipynb.
 There is also described how to use the training class `ALAD`.
-Note that the Paper did include spectral normalization for their final results whereas I used standard batch normalization.
+Note that the Paper include spectral normalization for their final results whereas I used standard batch normalization.

 ### KDDCup99 dataset